 That said, it is important to encourage and make your employees feel comfortable enough to communicate any concern they may have, however minor it may seem.

-Connecteam tip: The Connecteam Chat feature enables you and your lone workers to easily stay connected, instantly share your status and send pictures or videos straight from the job site.
+Connecteam tip: Connecteam’s online team chat enables you and your lone workers to easily stay connected, instantly share your status and send pictures or videos straight from the job site.

-With the fully-searchable Employee Directory, your employees can quickly lookup work contacts to make a phone call, send an email, or start a private chat conversation straight from the app.
+With the fully-searchable company employee directory, your employees can quickly lookup work contacts to make a phone call, send an email, or start a private chat conversation straight from the app.